Higher order approximation of analytic sets by topologically equivalent algebraic sets: Introduction

 Secondly one may seek to approximate analytic germs by the algebraic ones with the higher order tangency, cf. e.g. \cite{B1}, \cite{B2}, \cite{BMT1}, \cite{FFW4}, \cite{FFW3}.
 But the classical methods of such approximation do not provide the objects which are homeomorphic.
-In this paper we show how to construct approximations that satisfy both requirements that is approximate with homeomorphic objects and with a given order of tangency. \begin{thm} Let $\K=\R$ or $\C$.
-Let $(X, 0)\subset(\K^n,0)$ be an analytic germ.
-Then there are $c>0$ and an open neighborhood $U$ of $0$ in $\K^n$ such that for every $m\in\mathbf{N}$ there are a subanalytic and arc-analytic homeomorphism $\phi_m:U\rightarrow\phi_m(U)\subset\K^n$ and an algebraic subset $V_m$ of $\K^n$ with the following properties: \\ (a) $\phi_m(X\cap U)=V_m\cap\phi_m (U),$\\ (b) $||\phi_m(a)-a||\leq c^m||a||^m$ for every $a\in U.$ \end{thm}
+In this paper we show how to construct approximations that satisfy both requirements that is approximate with homeomorphic objects and with a given order of tangency.